 Quinn was originally drafted by the Calgary Flames with the 13th overall pick of the 1983 NHL Entry Draft.
-He played in 805 games, over 14 seasons, with the Flames, Pittsburgh Penguins, Vancouver Canucks, St. Louis Blues, Flyers, Minnesota North Stars, Kings and Senators.
+He played in 805 games, over 14 seasons, with the Flames, Pittsburgh Penguins, Vancouver Canucks, St. Louis Blues, Flyers, Minnesota North Stars, Kings, and Senators.
 He retired in 1996.

-His tenure in Philadelphia ended in 2000 when he was fired by general manager Bobby Clarke while he was undergoing cancer treatment.
+His tenure in Philadelphia ended in 2000 when he was fired by general manager Bobby Clarke while undergoing cancer treatment.
 During the 2001-02 season, Senators head coach Jacques Martin temporarily stepped down so Neilson could take over for the last two games and reach 1,000 games coached in the NHL.
 He passed away on June 21, 2003.